Vegan Naan Pizza

-Naan is an Indian flatbread cooked in a Tandoori oven, and is sometimes topped with herbs and spices.
-It is bubbly and crispy making it the perfect cheat’s pizza base!
-If you cannot find naan in your supermarket, you could use a pitta bread or a wholewheat tortilla instead.
+Naan is bubbly and crispy making it the perfect cheat’s pizza base!
+It’s a great way to use up leftover naan and is super customisable so perfect for enjoying with others.
+If you cannot find naan in your supermarket, you could use pita or a wholewheat tortilla instead.

 vegan Pizza toppings:

 Trust me, making pizza this way is even quicker than getting it from your local takeaway.
-Plus, you can load it up with your favourite healthy vegan toppings!
-Here’s what I added to my pizza:
+Plus, you can load it up with your favourite healthy vegan toppings.

 My tips for making perfect pizza at home:

-- Use the grill setting of your oven: this ensures your crust is crispy and slightly charred, just like traditional pizza!
-Also, it cooks a lot quicker this way, minimising the time I have to wait before I can eat it 😉
+- Use the grill/broiler setting of your oven.
+This ensures your crust is crispy and slightly charred, just like traditional pizza!
+Also, it cooks a lot quicker this way, minimising the time you have to wait before eating it 🙂

 Vegan Naan Pizza